mlzarathustra/ondes/README.md

         run -in 828 -out "main out" -ch1 octave -ch2 10

 You may need to use the tools provided (`midiInfo` and `audioInfo`) to figure out what to tell JavaSound for the -in and -out options above.
 Type `run` with no arguments for command line help.

+Once you settle upon inputs and outputs, you may want to put them in the file `ondes-args` so you don't have to keep typing them.

 See [JavaSoundNaming.md](doc/JavaSoundNaming.md) for an explanation of how JavaSound names inputs and outputs, which is distinctly confusing.

 (This is all assuming you ran Gradle to build the jar file.
 See below)